Liquid-Reply/technical-challenge-wp3/README.md

 ### Further architecture improvements

 >[!IMPORTANT]
->For a production grade setup at least the following aspects have to be considered and implemented form an infrastructure point of view:
+>For a production grade setup at least the following aspects have to be considered and implemented from an infrastructure point of view:
 * Do not use default virtual network and subnets.
 * Ensure traffic is private and use e.g. a bastion host to connect to the network.
 * Use Azure NAT Gateway for internet access (ipv4).